The Super Affiliate Network Review 2019 [Extroverts]

 It turns out that all I can see is the title of each training module, and my profile while I'm a free member.

-The most annoying thing is, each time I click a menu item, instead of showing a message that says "this module is locked", it opens up a new tab, asking me to log in again.
+What's pretty annoying is, each time I click a menu item, instead of showing a message that says "this module is locked", it opens up a new tab, asking me to log in again.
 So I put my email address and password to log back in, only to be directed to my profile page.
 Before I know it, I have 10+ new tabs open, all of which are my SAN profile page.

 There's nothing to do, so I pay $1 to see what the Profit Boosting Bootcamp is like...
 It turns out the "Bootcamp" is part of the Super Affiliate Network.
 It's the first few modules.